-We SMITHCO INC.
+WeSMITHCO_INC.

 (Name of supplier)

 34 West Ave.
 Wayne, PA 19087 USA

-(Full address of the manufacture - authorized represent address of the manufacture) declare under our sole responsibility, that the particular is the particular of the manufacture is a substantial or control or contro ntative established in the Community must also give the business name and
+(Full address of the manufacture - authorized representative established in the Community must also give the business name and address of the manufacture) declare under our sole responsibility, that the product

-Spray Star 1000 \ 10-100 0-A
+Spray Star 1000 \ 10-100-A